Mcbeany/PharTools/README.md

 ## Features

-- [x] Added feature to create and extract Phar files
+- Added feature to create and extract Phar files
-- [ ] Display the content of a Phar file in a Tree Explorer
-- [ ] Import classes, properties, methods from Phar files for autocompletion

 ## Requirements